Glutonax/Blog/readme.md

 ## HOW TO USE

-- Create database thanks to the content in [commandes.sql](commande.sql) (You only have to copy paste) while connect to the DBMS by using phpMyAdmin interface or a CLI.
+- Create database thanks to the content in [commandes.sql](commande.sql) (You only have to copy paste) when you are connected to the DBMS by using phpMyAdmin interface or a CLI.

 ## REQUIRE